chenzlabs/colorize-me/README.md

 What to do? *

 * NOTE: This is a dramatic re-imagination of the original scenario, no actual hairs were pulled out during the real-life event.
-Or at (least by me.)
+(Or at least none by me.)

 ## When In Doubt, Log It Out